 Mass Effect 3 (2012)

 Even games like Mass Effect 3, a science fiction epic set in the distant future, manage to squeeze in their own take on London.
 Although only a brief glimpse, BioWare’s title does a surprisingly good job of keeping the capital recognisable without skimping on the slick modern design the series is known for.
 Fear not, there are still plenty of red phone boxes scattered about hundreds of years from now.

 The latest game to tackle London is Ubisoft’s ZombiU, a survival horror title that takes players on a sightseeing tour, where they can hack down the undead with a mouldy cricket bat.
 Tower Bridge and Buckingham Palace have both been successfully recreated, but the game’s decision to start the bulk of the action from Shadwell Station is something of a surprise.
 There’s some creative license here and there, but it’s hard not to picture the undead during our morning commute nowadays.

 Games are now capable of recreating huge parts of London down to the smallest detail, but there’s a reason titles such as Grand Theft Auto focus on their own imaginary cities above the real thing.
 Try as they might, games have never been able to recreate the atmosphere of real-life cities in quite the same way as the custom-made fantasy lands they tend to focus on.
 We may have to wait a little longer for a game that captures the feel of our capital as well as its look.
 But as the industry grows, it’s only a matter of time before we can shout, “I’ve been there!” from the sofa as well as the cinema.

 By Jack Gosling

 This is by no means an exhaustive list of London-set games.
 Feel free to highlight others in the comments below.
-Part 2 will look at earlier games from the 90s and before, so please do make suggestions.
+Part 2 looks at earlier games from the 90s and before.